prasanthgajula08/SMDM_Project/README.md

 # SMDM_Project
-This website allows users to know the review of a movie based on the sentiment of people on twitter platform
+* This website allows users to know the review of a movie based on the sentiment of people on twitter platform
+* Code is available at https://github.com/prasanthgajula08/SMDM_Project

 ## Setup (Includes version requirements and instructions to install)
 * python (version 3.9.1 or above)